-If you're not sure as to what axis or button numbers map to which sticks and buttons on the real controller, use the Test feature of Windows' Game Controllers control panel (joy.cpl) or another controller testing utility for your platform.
+If you're not sure as to what axis or button numbers map to which sticks and buttons on the real controller, use the Test feature of Windows' Game Controllers control panel (joy.cpl).
+Keep in mind 86Box's button numbers start with 0, whereas the control panel's numbers start with 1.